 - Add onions; cook until soft.
-Add garlic, chili powder and peppercorns; cook, stirring, for 1 minute.
+Add garlic, chili powder, and peppercorns; cook, stirring, for 1 minute.

-- Add brown sugar, vinegar, Worcestershire sauce and liquid smoke.
+- Add brown sugar, vinegar, Worcestershire sauce, and liquid smoke.
 Stir to combine; bring to a boil.

-- Place pork in crockpot, pour sauce over pork.
+- Place pork in crockpot, pour the sauce over pork.
 Cover and cook on low for 10-12 hours or on high for 6 hours, until pork is falling apart.

 - Return to sauce and keep warm.
-When ready to serve, spoon shredded pork and sauce over warm buns.
+When ready to serve, spoon shredded pork, and sauce over warm buns.

-- Note: You can prepare sauce in advance and refrigerate overnight.
+- Note: You can prepare the sauce in advance and refrigerate overnight.
 The next morning, proceed as directed.

-Commonly Asked Questions
+Frequently Asked Questions